 Flintshire County Council is the Administering Authority for the Fund, and delegates responsibility for running the Fund to a Pension Fund Committee.
 The work of the Committee is supported by a Pensions Advisory Panel.
-In addition, a Pension Board, chaired by the Fund's Independent Advisor, assists the Committee in ensuring compliance with legislation and The Pension Regulator's requirements and ensuring efficient governance and administration of the Fund.
+In addition, a Pension Board, chaired by the Fund's Independent Advisor, assists the Committee in ensuring compliance with legislation and the Pension Regulator's requirements in addition to ensuring efficient governance and administration of the Fund.
 Against the continued backdrop of the COVID-19 pandemic, the Committee, Advisory Panel and Pension Board have again continued to function effectively during 2021/22.

-The Fund is required to produce an Annual Governance Statement which is Section 3 of this report.
+The Fund is required to produce an Annual Governance Statement and this is found in Section 3 of this report.